yhtMinceraft1010X/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/check/java_upgrade_class_check.markdown

 In Upgrade classes, we should not be making calls to `*ServiceUtil` classes.
 When a column has been added in the new version, it will do so via an `ALTER TABLE` sql statement.
-At this point, in the upgrade code, that column has not been added, but the hibernate XML file assumes it is there in `portal-hbm.xml`.
+At this point, in the upgrade code, that column has not been added, but the Hibernate XML file assumes it is there in `portal-hbm.xml`.
 Any `SELECT` or `UPDATE` call via `*ServiceUtil` methods will fail.